 Is your dog a couch potato?

-When your dog’s opportunities for active play become limited, the results can be bad for both you and your dog.
+When your time to exercise your dog is limited, the results can be bad for both you and your dog.

 Inactive dogs can easily become overweight, leading to a variety of health issues including arthritis, diabetes, respiratory disease, and heart disease.